Sufficient conditions for compactness of the $\overline{\partial}$-Neumann operator on high level forms: The variant of Property

 Since $b\Omega$ has Property $(P_{n-1}^\#)$, on each special boundary chart $V_j$, there exists an open neighborhood $U_M$ of $b\Omega$ and a $C^2$ smooth function $\lambda_M$ on $U_M\cap V_j$ such that $0\leq\lambda_M\leq 1$ and $\exists t$ $(1\leq t\leq n-1)$ such that $\lambda_{M_{tt}}\geq M$ on $U_M\cap V_j$.
 By choosing a function $\eta$ in $C^2(\overline{\Omega})$ which agrees near $U_M\cap V_j$ with $\lambda_M$ and $0\leq \eta \leq 1$ on $\overline{\Omega}$, we can further assume $\lambda_M\in C^2(\overline{\Omega})$ and $0\leq \lambda_M\leq 1$.

-Now assume first that $u$ is supported near the boundary and by a partition of unity, we may assume that $u$ is supported in $V_j\cap U_M$ for some $j$.
+Now assume that $u$ is supported near the boundary and by a partition of unity, we may assume that $u$ is supported in $V_j\cap U_M$ for some $j$.
 We apply Proposition \ref{prop42} with $\varphi=\lambda_M$ and notice that the weighted norm is comparable to the usual unweighted $L^2$-norm since $0\leq \lambda_M\leq 1$, hence we have:

-By estimate (\ref{45}), we only need to estimate the normal part of $u$, but this can be done exactly the same as we did in the proof of Proposition \ref{prop42}.
-Hence estimate (\ref{45}) holds when we replace the left side with normal components of $u$.
-Now absorbing the the $\frac{C}{M}||u||^2$ into the left side, we have:
+Then we only need to estimate the normal part of $u$, but this can be done exactly the same as before by using elliptic regularity arguments.
+Therefore the estimate (\ref{45}) holds when we replace the left side with normal components of $u$.
+Now absorbing the term $\frac{C}{M}||u||^2$ into the left side, we have: